tgiokas/DMS.Auth/README.md

 ## 📜 Logging - Serilog

 This microservice uses **Serilog** for structured logging.
-Serilog is configured to log to various sinks, including console and file.
+Serilog is configured to log to various sinks, including console, file, Seq, Elastic.
 The configuration can be found in the `appsettings.json` file.

 ---